The page covers:

 Entrance Hall (the Dinosaur) by Montuori, Calini, Castellazzi, Fadigati and Vitellozzi

 In 1938 work started to replace the XIXth century railway station with a larger one; because of WWII the construction of the new facility was interrupted.
 It was completed in 1950 with a new entrance hall, which is labelled as il dinosauro because of the shape of its concrete roof (which you can also see in the image used as background for this page).
-You may wish to see a page on EUR, a modern development of Rome and on some very recent buildings.
+You may wish to see a page on EUR, a modern development of Rome and another one on some very recent buildings.

 The construction of Stazione Termini led to levelling the ground where the new facility was to be built;

 a long mound stood to the left of the planned building.
 The mound was known as Monte della Giustizia because of a

-statue of Rome at its top, which was thought to represent Justice; the statue was placed at the end of a long alley which is visible in the small 1748 map (it is now in Castello Massimo at Arsoli).
+statue of Rome at its top, which was thought to represent Justice; the statue was placed at the end of a long alley which is visible in the small 1748 map (it is now inside Castello Massimo at Arsoli).

 To the great dismay of railway technicians, who had to rework their projects, the mound revealed an unexpected content: a long section of the so-called Servian Wall, which according to tradition was built by King Servius Tullius.
 Today archaeologists say it was built after the Gauls sacked Rome in 387 BC.